 This will be the sixth year of the scholarship program and we’re aiming to serve around three dozen kids.
 If you know of a worthy youngster for the program, just contact the JDM Youth Scholarship Committee at one of the Yacht Clubs named above.

-Sign up for the 2020 SARW Youth Regatta
+SARW Youth Sailing Regatta

 What is a 420?

-The type of boat being sailed in the St. Johns TDC Youth Regatta is the other type of 420 known as Club 420.
+The type of boat being sailed in the St. Johns TDC Youth Sailing Regatta is the other type of 420 known as 420 One-Design.
 It is slightly stronger, heavier and more simply rigged boat than the “International” version so no spinnaker and no trapeze and fewer sail trimming strings to pull.
 The simpler rig is designed to be sailed easily and safely by younger sailors.
 Throughout North America it has become very popular at yacht clubs and junior sailing organizations for training and youth racing programs.

 – Dave Montgomery, SAYC